gethinode/hinode/content/en/blog/custom-shortcodes.md

 | class       | No  | Optional class attribute of the spinner wrapping element, e.g. “text-center”. |
 {.table}

+As an example, the following shortcode displays a centered spinner.

 ```html
 {{</* spinner color="info" class="text-center" */>}}
 Loading...